ga-wdi-remote/js-functions-hw-drilling/README.md

 ## Submitting Your Work

-When you're ready to submit,
+When you're ready to submit your work,

-1. Run the command `npm install` from the directory where `package.json` sits.
-2. Run the command `npm test` from the same directory, and take a screenshot of the output in your terminal.
+1. Run the command `npm test` and take a screenshot of the output in your terminal.
-3. Push your code to your fork of the class repo.
+2. Push your code to your fork of the class repo.
-4. File an issue on the class repo titled "Your Name -- w01d04".
+3. File an issue on the class repo titled "Your Name -- w01d04".

 The issue should include: